LOXO-292 is a highly selective RET inhibitor.

 LOXO-292 is a potent, oral and selective investigational new drug in clinical development for the treatment of patients with cancers that harbor abnormalities in the rearranged during transfection (RET) kinase.
 RET fusions have been identified in approximately 2% of non-small cell lung cancer, approximately 10-20% of papillary thyroid cancer, and a subset of colon and other cancers.
 RET point mutations account for approximately 60% of medullary thyroid cancer.

 RET gene fusions, much like TRK gene fusions, occur when the RET gene abnormally fuses to another gene.
 The hybrid gene that is created as a result drives tumor growth.
-RET gene fusions have been identified in lung cancer, colon cancer, and papillary thyroid cancer.

 Data presented at the 2016 AACR-NCI-EORTC International Conference on Molecular Targets and Cancer Therapeutics illustrated the potency, specificity, and favorable in vivo properties in animals of LOXO-292, our clinical candidate.
 Read the poster presented at AACR-NCI-EORTC here.

 Data presented at the 2015 AACR-NCI-EORTC International Conference on Molecular Targets and Cancer Therapeutics showed that our RET inhibitors offer high oral bioavailability and favorable PK properties in animals.
 Several demonstrated potent inhibition of RET in enzyme and cellular assays, with minimal activity against highly related kinases.
 Read the poster presented at AACR-NCI-EORTC here.